FIWARE-Middleware/KIARA/doc/specification/Middleware_IDL_Specification.rst

 Applying an annotation consists in prefixing the element under annotation with: - The annotation name prefixed with a commercial at (@)
-- Followed by the list of values given to the annotation’s members within parentheses and separated by comma.
+- Followed by the list of values given to the annotation's members within parentheses and separated by comma.
 Each parameter value consist
-in: - The name of the member - The symbol '=' - A constant expression, whose type must be compatible with the member’s declaration.
+in: - The name of the member - The symbol '=' - A constant expression, whose type must be compatible with the member's declaration.

 Members may be indicated in any order.
 Members with no default value must be given a value.
 Members with default value may be omitted.
 In